truthcoin/www.truthcoin.info/_posts/2015-08-04-pow-cheapest.md

 ##### Does Voting Ever Work?

 Voting works just fine (even very well) when the cost to casting an informed vote is zero, and the votes are aggregated appropriately (mean for a yes/no decision, median for values over a range).
-If votes are very easy to cast (from a smartphone or something), and the votes are only on preferences/values/priorities (which come from your own head, for free), voting *will* produce some reliable signal about which course of action would hurt the fewest people's feelings (which is a powerful, non-violent, society-organizing tool).
+If votes are very easy to cast (from a smartphone or something), and the votes are only on preferences/values/priorities (which come from your own head, for free), voting *will* produce some reliable signal about which course of action would hurt the fewest people's feelings.
+This signal could be a powerful, non-violent, society-organizing tool.
 However, in our case (of validating a blockchain's consensus, amid attackers who will *specialize* in confusing voters), an informed vote is always going to be expensive.

 ### Something To "Work" Toward(?)